qcfu-bu/implang/README.md

 ```

 ### Semantics
-- Call by value
+- Call by value.
-- Pass by value
+- Pass by value.
-- Closure capture by value
+- Closure capture by value.